The HIPAA Privacy Rule

 HIPAA gives healthcare consumers the legal right to know the privacy policies of their healthcare providers.
 It also entitles them to know their privacy rights under the law, especially about their personal health information (PHI).

 HIPAA requires health insurance companies and other plans and care providers to distribute notices to consumers about their privacy policies and practices.
-PHI consists of nearly everything an insurer or service providers knows about a patient, including financial as well as medical information and the normal, basic intake information, and related notes.
+PHI consists of nearly everything an insurer or service provider knows about a patient, including financial as well as medical information and the normal, basic intake information, and related notes.

 The Privacy Rule is to limit the release of patient medical information without proper authorization.

 The Privacy Rule applies to what the law terms “covered entities.”
-As a general rule they are:
+As a general rule, they are:

 - Healthcare services providers

 - Health insurance companies and others such as Health Maintenance Organizations (HMO) and employer plans

 In general, HIPAA defines healthcare traditionally, applying it to: